omarraghli/Comparison-between-SIFT-and-SURF-algorithms/README.md

-# surf algorithm
+# Comparison-between-SIFT-and-SURF-algorithms

-this algorithm based on opencv 4.0.0 and c++
+Implementation of SIFT and SURF algorithm using C++ and a minimum of OpenCV